Puerto-Princesa Subterranean River National Park

 Low Threat

 The dramatic increase in tourism and visitation is already noticeable from direct and indirect impacts on the site.
-A recent project on management of visitation has resulted in some improvements but the development of a new wharf along with the yet to be finalised updated management plan, including a detailed tourism plan, means the potential for direct and indirect impacts form the growing number of tourists remains a key concern for the site.
+A recent project on management of visitation has resulted in some improvements but the planned development of a new wharf along with the yet to be finalised updated management plan, including a detailed tourism plan, means the potential for direct and indirect impacts form the growing number of tourists remains a key concern for the site.
 With increasing population pressure in surrounding areas, agricultural expansion could also become a more serious problem for the site if not correctly managed now.

 Recreational Activities